 MORTGAGE LOANS OWNED DECEMBER 31 OF CURRENT YEAR

-Report separately all mortgage loans owned and backed by real estate.
+Report separately all mortgage loans owned and backed by real estate, including those held in qualifying investments in statutory trust(s).
 Include non-conventional mortgage loans (e.g., loans that can be increased to their maximum loan value without incurring the cost of writing a new mortgage).
 Also include mezzanine real estate loans.
 For accounting and admission guidance related to mezzanine real estate loans, refer to SSAP No. 83—Mezzanine Real Estate Loans.
 Collateralized Mortgage Obligations, (residential mortgage-backed securities), should be included in Schedule D.

 A description of the information required by the columnar headings is as follows:

+Column 21 – State of Domicile (Statutory Trust Only)

+Report the two-character U.S. postal abbreviation for the U.S. state the statutory trust is domiciled within.

 SCHEDULE B – PART 2